jasontcrabtree/WIP-2020-Portfolio/src/blog-posts/intro-to-brand-identity-design.md

 In contrast, layout and hierarchy felt easier to learn.
 These ideas had structure and rhythm I could understand.
 Draw the eye to the important section of the page, highlight the key behaviour that part of the product encourages.

 But I know I can’t rely on the same design style forever.
-And I don’t want too!
+And I don’t want that!
 I love dynamic, unique creative directions.
 I just don’t quite know how to get there.
 So I did some research, lots of Skillshare classes, and even more notes.
 You can see the full list of Skillshare courses I took at the bottom of this post.

 ## What is a Brand?
 What is Identity Design